Tumors in mice: A comprehensive guide

 Malignant tumors are more aggressive and tend to spread throughout the body and form metastases.
 The main causes include:

-These tumors often arise in connection with hormonal imbalances and often affect the sexual organs or mammary glands:
+These tumors often arise in connection with hormonal imbalances and frequently affect the genital organs or mammary glands:

 The causes of tumors in mice are complex and vary depending on the tumor type.
-While genetic factors play an important role, environmental conditions, diet, hormonal influences and viral infections also contribute to the development of tumors.
-Understanding these causes is critical to developing prevention strategies and ensuring the health of home and laboratory mice.
+While genetic factors play a significant role, environmental conditions, diet, hormonal influences, and viral infections also contribute to tumor development.
+Understanding these causes is crucial for developing prevention strategies and ensuring the health of pet and laboratory mice.

-Diagnosis of tumors in mice by tumor type
+Diagnosis of tumors in mice according to tumor type

 Diagnosing tumors in mice requires careful examination and may involve different methods depending on the type of tumor.